 Individuals with diabetes are4:

-- 12 times more likely to be hospitalized with end-stage renal disease;
+- 12 times more likely to be hospitalized with end-stage renal disease; and

-almost 20 times more likely to be hospitalized with non-traumatic lower limb amputations.
+- almost 20 times more likely to be hospitalized with non-traumatic lower limb amputations.

 Merck Forward-Looking Statement